MansM/mansm.github.io/_drafts/scaling-your-webapplication-wth-docker.md

 The load balancer exists of two main components: consul template and haproxy.
 I have chosen haproxy in this setup so I can switch to non http backends as well.

 ####Dockerfile
-The Dockerfile of the loadbalancer consists of installing the software (line 7 & 8) and copying configuration files into the image (line 13-15).
+The Dockerfile of the loadbalancer consists of installing the software (line 5 & 6) and copying configuration files into the image (line 9 & 10).
 {% highlight docker linenos %}
 FROM debian:latest
 MAINTAINER Mans Matulewicz
 ENV CONSUL_TEMPLATE_VERSION=0.10.0

-RUN apt-get update && apt-get install -y haproxy wget unzip supervisor RUN ( wget --no-check-certificate https://github.com/hashicorp/consul-template/releases/download/v${CONSUL_TEMPLATE_VERSION}/consul-template_${CONSUL_TEMPLATE_VERSION}_linux_amd64.tar.gz -O /tmp/consul_template.tar.gz && gunzip /tmp/consul_template.tar.gz && cd /tmp && tar xf /tmp/consul_template.tar && cd /tmp/consul-template* && mv consul-template /usr/bin && rm -rf /tmp/* )
+RUN apt-get update && apt-get install -y haproxy wget unzip RUN ( wget --no-check-certificate https://github.com/hashicorp/consul-template/releases/download/v${CONSUL_TEMPLATE_VERSION}/consul-template_${CONSUL_TEMPLATE_VERSION}_linux_amd64.tar.gz -O /tmp/consul_template.tar.gz && gunzip /tmp/consul_template.tar.gz && cd /tmp && tar xf /tmp/consul_template.tar && cd /tmp/consul-template* && mv consul-template /usr/bin && rm -rf /tmp/* )
 RUN apt-get clean

-RUN mkdir -p /var/log/supervisor

-COPY supervisord.conf /etc/supervisor/conf.d/supervisord.conf
 COPY haproxy.ctmpl /etc/haproxy.ctmpl
 COPY haproxy.json /etc/haproxy.json

 EXPOSE 80/tcp 9000/tcp
-CMD ["/usr/bin/supervisord"]
+CMD ["consul-template", "-config=/etc/haproxy.json", "-consul=consul:8500"]
 {% endhighlight %}
-####haproxy.cfg/ctml
+####haproxy.ctmpl
 Below is only a part of the haproxy config, the part that is modified by consul-template.
 At line 7 the loop starts for every node that delivers the service web and it will create a line for every available server.
 The check what is normally found at the end of the haproxy config for every node is not used, this because we only have working nodes available.
 {% highlight nginx linenos %}